Local school supply drives help stock East Idaho students - Local News 8

 "Parents are having a difficult time paying their rent and buying food and all the other things that it takes to to live these days with inflation the way it is," said Captain Steve Staneart of the Idaho Falls Salvation Army.
 "These parents just need all the help they can get."

 Staneart said that they provided school supplies to about 73 kids last year.
-This year, they are already up to 100 kids, and the number of children is growing.
-He expects they'll provide supplies for 150 kids this school year, almost double what they did last year.
+This year, they are already up to 100 kids, and the numbers of children are growing.
+He expects that they'll provide supplies for 150 kids this school year, almost double what they did last year.

 "We exist due to the kindness of this community, it's a very, very generous community," said Staneart.
 "But you can never have too much stuff because there's always more need than there is resources–and that's just our reality."

-Staneart said that if you're thinking about donating supplies, consult school supply lists from local districts and consider younger students.
+Staneart says that if you're thinking about donating supplies, consult school supply lists from local districts and think about younger students.

 "We have a lot more children in the elementary ages that are asking for help than we have in the high school ages," Staneart said.
 "If you're shopping and donating to the Salvation Army, be thinking younger kids rather than older kids.
 I think we can help more kids that way."